infonetlijian/JianLi_Homepage/_pages/about.md

 * 2020.12, I become a PostDoctoral Researcher in University of Science and Technology of China.
 * 2020.11, I successfully defense of my doctoral dissertation and get my Ph.D!

-About me
+Bio
 ------
 Jian Li received his B.S. degree from the Department of Electronics and Information Engineering, Anhui University, in 2015, and received Ph.D degree from the Department of Electronic Engineering and Information Science (EEIS), University of Science and Technology of China (USTC), in 2020.
 From Nov.
 2019 to Nov.
 2020, he was a visiting scholar with the Department of Electronic and Computer Engineering, University of Florida.
 He is currently a Post-Doctoral fellow in the School of Cyber Science and Technology, USTC.
 His research interests include wireless networks, next-generation Internet architecture, and quantum networks.

 For more info
 ------
-More info about our research team can be found in the following websites: [INFONET](http://if.ustc.edu.cn/index.php).
+More info about our research team can be found in the following website: [INFONET](http://if.ustc.edu.cn/index.php).